Targeting System

 // Assign specific combatant to specific target

-Subsystem->AssignCombatantToTarget(Controller, Target, /*bTriggerRoleEvaluation=*/ true);Trigger Re-evaluation
+Subsystem->AssignCombatantToTarget(Controller, Target, /*bTriggerRoleEvaluation=*/ true);Select Target Utility

 // Re-run target selection for one AI